ABOUT WALNUT AVENUE SCHOOL

 This final theme includes activities designed to help students consider problems we all face due to increasing population and diminishing resources.
 The primary learning objective is to raise student awareness of ecological issues.
 Children are guide to the discovery that the earth must be shared and respected, not exploited or used for shortsighted ends.
 The importance of preserving natural resources for future generations is similarly stressed.

-Taken together, these four themes are designed to promote the belief that all people share the common bond of humanity, and that all of us, regardless of differences in race, religion, or culture, are brothers and sisters who can learn to share, cooperate and respect one another.
+Taken together, these themes are designed to promote the belief that all people share the common bond of humanity, and that all of us, regardless of differences in race, religion, or culture, are brothers and sisters who can learn to share, cooperate and respect one another.